-Experienced as: Employment opportunities are close to where working age people live
+Experienced as: Employment opportunities are close to where working age people live f) Enhanced supply of bulk services

 The proximity of work adjacent to Darling and close to Nuwedorp enable those of working age to reach work in a shorter time span and to walk to work.
 Spending less time and money to get to work is an indirect benefit to individuals and ultimately to families.
 Walking to work or using non-motorized transport is enhancing individual health and decreasing the carbon footprint of the settlement.